-- 1) Admission to the Bachelor Honours programme is obtained if the student meets the following requirements: - a. has a valid enrolment at the UT; - b. is in their first or second year of a Bachelor's programme at the UT; - c. is talented, motivated and enterprising; - d. has good course results and a nominal study progress; - e. likes to go off the beaten track, looks beyond the borders of disciplines and looks for ways to ensure that their ideas have an impact on society; - f. has the potential to complete the Honours programme within the set period; - 2) The Honours programme can be continued in the Bachelor's programme after the first two modules under the following conditions: - a.
-The student is studying within the official time period without any delay, or the student has valid reasons for a delay as assessed by the Honours Examination Board; - b.
-The student successfully completed the first two modules of the Honours programme; - c.
-The student passed all modules, or a student failed modules with a valid reason as assessed by the Honours Examination Board, in which case Article 4.1. applies. - 3) In case a student fails to comply with any of the conditions listed in Article 2.1.2 at any given time during the programme, they are to be unenrolled. - 4) Admission to the Honours programme in the Master's programme can be obtained if the student meets the following criteria: - a. is legitimately registered at the UT; - b. is in the first or second year or third year for three-year Master's programmes of their registration for a Master's programme at the UT;
+- 1) Admission to the Bachelor Honours programme is obtained if the student meets the following requirements: - a.
+Has a valid enrolment at the UT; - b.
+Is in their first or second year of a Bachelor's programme at the UT; - c.
+Is talented, motivated and enterprising; - d.
+Has good course results and a nominal study progress; - e.
+Likes to go off the beaten track, looks beyond the borders of disciplines and looks for ways to ensure that their ideas have an impact on society; - f.
+Has the potential to complete the Honours programme within the set period; - 2) The Honours programme can be continued in the Bachelor's programme after the first two modules under the following conditions: - a.
+The student is studying in a degree programme within the official time period without any delay, or the student has valid reasons for a delay as assessed by the track coordinator and Honours Programme Director; - b.
+The student successfully completed the first two modules of the Honours programme;

-- c. is talented, motivated and enterprising; - d. has good course results and is studying within the official time period without any delays; - e. likes to think outside the box, looks beyond disciplines and searches for ways to enable their ideas to have an impact on society; - f. has the potential to complete the Honours programme within the specified period; - g. has not completed or is not currently participating in another Master Honours programme.
+- c.
+The student passed all modules, or a student failed modules with a valid reason as assessed by the Honours Examination Board, in which case Article 4.1. applies. - 3) In case a student fails to comply with any of the conditions listed in Article 2.1.2 at any given time during the programme, they are to be unenrolled by the Honours Office. - 4) Admission to the Honours programme in the Master's programme can be obtained if the student meets the following criteria: - a.
+Is legitimately registered at the UT; - b.
+Is in the first or second year or third year for three-year Master's programmes of their registration for a Master's programme at the UT; - c.
+Is talented, motivated and enterprising; - d.
+Has good course results and is studying within the official time period without any delays; - e.
+Likes to think outside the box, looks beyond disciplines and searches for ways to enable their ideas to have an impact on society; - f.
+Has the potential to complete the Honours programme within the specified period; - g.
+Has not completed or is not currently participating in another Master Honours programme.